 - Read more about motorcycle MOT.

-If there are gaps in the MOT and Tax on a bike it will have been laid up or SORN for a period of time – if this is the case you have 2 main things to contend with:
+If there are gaps in the MOT and Tax on a bike, it will have been laid up or SORN for a period of time – if this is the case, you have 2 main things to contend with:

-- Why was it laid up – were lots of things wrong with it, was it in an accident or was the owner simply not using it?
+- Why was it laid up – were lots of things wrong with it, was it in an accident, or was the owner simply not using it?

 - When it was laid up how much deterioration did it see?
-Bikes which have been sat for a while tend to have issues when put back on the road.
+Bikes that have been sat for a while tend to have issues when put back on the road.
 Often a new battery is a must, fuel systems will be gummed up, suspension seals or rubber lines may have hardened and cracked, fluids and tyres could need replacing.